tasket/wyng-backup/doc/Wyng_User_Reference.md

 * If data corruption in the archive is suspected, use `wyng arch-check` which will scan for errors and show options for recovery.

-* If an archive volume becomes damaged and unrecoverable it may be necessary to delete it from the archive by its volume ID by using `wyng delete --vid` instead of the volume name.
+* If an archive volume becomes damaged and unrecoverable it may be necessary to delete it from the archive by its volume ID by using `wyng delete --vid` instead of the volume name to return the archive to a usable state.

 ### Reporting issues

 #### Conduct:

-When using the Wyng issues tracker its generally assumed you will do so in good faith based on the technical and UX merits of Wyng and the issue(s) at hand.
-Here are patterns of use which can land you in the 'bad faith' column:
+When using the Wyng issue tracker and comms dedicated to Wyng its generally assumed you will do so in good faith based on the technical and UX merits of the project and the issue(s) at hand.
+Here are patterns of behavior which can land someone in the 'bad faith' column:

+* Automated "AI" posting.
-* Noise-making, consistently invalid or unrelated comments or suggestions
+* Noise-making: consistently invalid, duplicate or unrelated comments or suggestions.
-* Gate keeping for other projects
+* Gate keeping for other projects; this is OK outside of Wyng comms, but can go overboard when its in the issue tracker, for example.
-* Assuming the role of a non-user or gadfly; you must have a reasonably earnest users' perspective whether you are a crackerjack developer or someone "just wishing trying it out".
-This includes "keyword criticism" based only on terms associated with the project but not exhibiting any experience with it nor having familiarity with its theory of operation.
+* Assuming the role of a non-user or gadfly; you must have a reasonably earnest user's perspective, whether you are a crackerjack developer or someone "just trying it out".
+This includes "keyword criticism" based only on terms associated with the project while exhibiting a lack of experience with it or (as a developer) unfamiliarity with its theory of operation.
 * Bad faith arguments: appeals to authority, gaslightling, know-nothing assumptions, "alternative facts", etc.

 ### Testing

-* The best way to test Wyng updates is to pull from a 'beta' branch or 'fixes' branch and start using the program for send and receive (backup and restore) as well as prune and diff operations (`wyng diff` verifies volumes with additional checking that the archive content is identical to the local copy, which is good for testing).
+The best way to test Wyng updates is to pull from a 'beta' branch or 'fixes' branch and start using the program for send and receive (backup and restore) as well as prune and diff operations (`wyng diff` verifies volumes with additional checking that the archive content is identical to the local copy, which is good for testing).
 Usually 'wip' and 'experimental' usually should be avoided unless you have an issue for a bug and a fix has been posted in one of them.
 Note that the '08beta' branch is being retired in preparation for the v0.8 full release; its not certain when '09beta' will be started.

-* Testing goals are basically stability, usability, security and efficiency.
+Testing goals are basically stability, usability, security and efficiency.
 Compatibility is also a valued topic, where source systems are generally expected to be a fairly recent Linux distro or Qubes OS.
 Destination systems can vary a lot, they just need to have Python and Unix commands or support a compatible FUSE protocol such as sshfs(sftp) or s3.